A fun little conversation over on the Parasol Protectorate Facebook group sparked this blog.

 - Often I just like the sound (Loontwill)

 - Once in a while the names was invented via a drunk friend (Hisselpenny).

 - I’ll looking at lists of old fashioned and Victorian names to make sure it is not modern.

-- I’m thinking about ensuring not too many characters in the same book/series have names that start with the same first letter (Dimity, Agatha, Sophronia).
+- I try to ensure not too many characters in the same book/series have names starting with the same first letter (Dimity, Agatha, Sophronia).